cpske/ISP/introduction/index.md

 Learning takes time and consistent effort.
 You need to plan your time, make a commitment, and have discipline.

+### Software You Need

+* IDE such as Eclipse, IntelliJ IDEA, NetBeans, or VS Code
+* Python 3.6 or newer, Java JDK 8 or 11
+* Good text editor (something better than Notepad).
+IDE is OK, but slow for editing a single file.
+* Git command line client.
+Git GUI is also useful (most IDEs include it)

 ### Why a Team Software Project?